+'''

-''' Failover starting...
+Failover starting...

 Candidate slave localhost:3332 will become the new master.

 Preparing candidate for failover.

 Creating replication user if it does not exist.

 Stopping slaves.

-Performing STOP on all slaves.
+Stopping slaves.

 Switching slaves to new master.

 Starting slaves.

 Performing START on all slaves.

 Checking slaves for errors.

 Failover complete.

 Discovering slaves for master at localhost:3332

-Failover console will restart in 5 seconds. '''
+Failover console will restart in 5 seconds.

+'''